Get yourself a cooling fan

 Getting into bed and trying to sleep on a hot sticky night is difficult.
 You can keep your bedroom at a comfortable temperature in no time with a portable cooling fan.

 To get that cool breeze you need and for help sleeping without that dreaded clammy feeling, hire a powerful turbo fan with various speed settings.
+Or you could buy a fan so you'll always have access to instant cooling when required.
 Also, don’t discount the power of ceiling fans and tower fans as a light cooling solution.
 Install ceiling fans to help move hot air out and keep air circulating so your home will feel cooler.